Yiannis128/Yiannis128/articles/godot-asteroids-03.md

 show the asteroid, and it will also have a script attached so that the asteroid can be made to move slowly towards the ship.

-The asteroids placed in the level already in the previous tutorial will all need to be selected and deleted since they are just `Sprite2D` nodes.
+The asteroids already placed in the level in the previous tutorial will all need to be selected and deleted since they are just `Sprite2D` nodes.
 In the Scene panel, select all the asteroids and right click and select `Delete Node(s)`.
-It is worth noting, that multiple nodes can be selected at the same time by holding down shift.
+It is worth noting, that multiple nodes can be selected at the same time by holding down _shift_.
 With just the ship left in the level alone, click on the `Scene` button at the top left of the window, then click on `New Scene`.
 An empty scene will be created, in the Scene panel select the `2D Scene` option.

 Rename the Node2D just created to Asteroid.
 Change the type of the node from `Node2D` to `Area2D`.
 Save the scene at `objects/Asteroid.tscn` Like before when creating an `Area2D`, right click on the node in the Scene panel and add a `CollisionShape2D` node as a child.
-Select the newly created collision shape 2D and in the Inspector panel, the _Shape_ property will have a value of `[empty]`, clicking the value will allow you to select the `New CircleShape2D` option which will create a circle shape resource for the `CollisionShape2D` node that we just created.
+Select the newly created collision shape 2D, in the Inspector panel, the _Shape_ property will have a value of `[empty]`, clicking the value will allow you to select the `New CircleShape2D` option which will create a circle shape resource for the `CollisionShape2D` node that we just created.

 Additionally, drag a sprite of your choosing into the center of the Asteroid scene from the `res://sprites/meteorBrown_big1.png` folder in order to make the asteroid visible.
 Adjust the `CollisionShape2D` size to approximatley cover the asteroid sprite.